virendra1205/jenkins-lab/centos7/README.md

+# Centos7
-# The Centos7 folder contains Dockerfile to build remote-host for lab, which will have following tools installed in it.
+### The folder contains Dockerfile to build remote-host for lab, which will have following tools installed in it.
  -	SSH
  -	ZIP
  -	AWSCLI
  -	MYSQL Client

-## It will also configured remote user for connecting it and start SSH service.
-Folder also container remote RSA key for Jenkins to allow connection to remote-host. #
+**Key file *`jenkins-remote-key.pub`*  will be deployed to remote-host container for password less authentication from jenkins container.**